Multi-SpatialMLLM: Multi-Frame Spatial Understanding with Multi-Modal Large Language Models: Related Work

-\textbf{Spatial understanding benchmarks for MLLMs.} Researchers have explored deploying MLLMs on real-world platforms such as robotics~\cite{PaLM-E, OpenVLA, Pi0, RoboVLMs} and autonomous vehicles~\cite{DriveLM}, applications requiring human-like spatial understanding to perceive and interact with the environment effectively.
+\textbf{Spatial understanding benchmarks for MLLMs.} Researchers have explored deploying MLLMs on real-world platforms such as robotics~\cite{PaLM-E, OpenVLA, Pi0, RoboVLMs,VLM-Grounder} and autonomous vehicles~\cite{DriveLM}, applications requiring human-like spatial understanding to perceive and interact with the environment.
 However, spatial understanding is a complex, fundamental ability that is difficult to define formally, so researchers have introduced various benchmarks targeting different aspects of spatial reasoning for evaluation purposes.
 Most prior works focus on single-image spatial understanding, primarily assessing inter-object spatial relations~\cite{Q-Spatial, SpaitalMM, SPHERE, CVBench, VSR, CLEVR, Embspatial} or spatial recognition inspired by cognitive science~\cite{SpaceRecognition}.
-Some benchmarks extend beyond single images: BLINK~\cite{BLINK} and UniQA-3D~\cite{towards3Dvision} evaluate spatial relationships across image pairs, while VSI-Bench~\cite{VSI-Bench} introduces video-based scene-level spatial reasoning.
-Though these share some similar tasks with ours, such as qualitative camera movement estimation and keypoint matching, our proposed benchmark includes additional tasks like object movement perception, and supporting more diverse input and output formats, instead of just the limited multiple-choice format.
+Some benchmarks extend beyond single images: BLINK~\cite{BLINK} and UniQA-3D~\cite{towards3Dvision} evaluate spatial relationships across image pairs, while video-based benchmarks~\cite{OST-Bench,SeeAcrossViews} like VSI-Bench~\cite{VSI-Bench} introduce scene-level spatial reasoning.
+Though these share some similar tasks with ours, such as qualitative camera movement estimation and keypoint matching, our proposed benchmark includes additional tasks like object movement perception, and supports more diverse input and output formats, instead of just the limited multiple-choice format.